Netflix/falcor/documentation/jsongraph.md

 ###  Retrieving References

 As we saw in the previous section, when references are encountered while there are still keys in the [Path](http://netflix.github.io/falcor/documentation/paths.html) left to be evaluated, the [Path](http://netflix.github.io/falcor/documentation/paths.html) is optimized.
 However, if the reference is encountered and there are no more keys in the [Path](http://netflix.github.io/falcor/documentation/paths.html) left to be evaluated, the reference itself is returned rather than its target object.
-To see this process in action, let’s start with the same JSON Graph document we used in the previous section:
+To see this process in action, let's start with the same JSON Graph document we used in the previous section:

 ~~~js
 {